jeremiah-c-leary/vhdl-style-guide/docs/for_loop_rules.rst

 for_loop_004
 ############

-This rule checks if a label exists on a for loop that a single space exists before and after the :.
+This rule checks if a label exists on a for loop that a single space exists between the label and the :.

 **Violation**

 .. code-block:: vhdl

-     LABEL : for index in 4 to 23 loop
+     LABEL: for index in 4 to 23 loop
      LABEL    : for index in 0 to 100 loop

 **Fix**